Sergeant-Potato/asceweb_app_backend/README.md

 ## About the Project
 ### Introduction
 This demonstrates the implementation of the Back - End portion of the ASCE WEB Capstone Project with FASTAPI and the Python 3 programming language.
-It is able to work in conjunction with the Front - End of the aformention project and a MySQL Database composed of three (3) relational tables; these being: _Admins Table_, _Competitions Table_ and _Members Table_, with the purpose of handling various responsibilities, such as:
+It is able to work in conjunction with the Front - End of the aformentioned project and a MySQL Database composed of three (3) relational tables; these being: _Admins Table_, _Competitions Table_ and _Members Table_, with the purpose of handling various responsibilities, such as:
 * Data input validation from the front end,
 * The addition, deletion and updation of entries from the three (3) tables,
 * Administrators' Account Authentication, and